SFE Attorney: Cliff Wilson

-Sure enough, on the day of the arbitration the plaintiff’s passenger did not appear.
-When they attempted to reach him by phone, it was discovered that the phone was disconnected.
-Tasha’s motion to allow the deposition transcript was granted.
-Due to Tasha’s advocacy the arbitrator awarded a complete defense award!
+Sure enough, on the daySure enough, on the day of the arbitration the plaintiff’s passenger did not appear.
+When they attempted to reach him by phone, they discovered that the phone was disconnected.
+Cliff’s motion to allow the deposition transcript was granted.
+Due to Team Wilson’s advocacy, the arbitrator awarded a complete defense award!
 Our client was extremely pleased with the result, and is hoping that this verdict will dissuade any future liability claims or lawsuits.